companieshouse/node-session-handler/README.md

 ### Session

-Session class represents bag of session data with the following accessor methods:

-- `Session.getValue(key: SessionKey)` allowing to reach for certain top level elements of the session
+The session class is a wrapper around the raw session `data: ISession` (as retrieved from accounts after signing in).

+To keep the `ISession` type consistent, we added an extra field called `extra_data` (`SessionKey.ExtraData`) to store any data that apps my need in the session making session itself extensible.
+Although we recommend making use of that field for such data, such practice is not enforced in any way.

+The class provides these methods:

+- `get<T = ISessionValue>(key: SessionKey): T | undefined` this method uses the keys defined in the enum `SessionKey` to retrieve values from the session data.
+The type `ISessionValue` represents all possible types than can be retrieved from the session.
-- `Session.getExtraData()` allowing to retrieve session data populated by the applications
+- `getExtraData<T>(key: string): T | undefined` allowing to retrieve session data populated by the applications
-- `Session.saveExtraData(key: string, value: T)` allowing to amend session data used by the applications
+- `saveExtraData<T>(key: string, val: T): void` allowing to amend session data used by the applications.
+Note: this replaces the existing value (if present).

-Enumerated type `SessionKey` mentioned above lists all keys for common top level properties such as `SessionKey.Id`, `SessionKey.SignInInfo`, `SessionKey.ExtraData` and more, helping to avoid typo errors.

-A `SessionKey.ExtraData` key plays special role here as it allows applications to put their data into session making session itself extensible.
+- `deleteExtraData(key: string): boolean` deletes a key from the session data populated by an application (if exists).
+- `verify = (): void` ensures that the session is valid i.e. contains the right fields and it's not expired.

+**Note:** some values can only be retrieved using `session.data[string]` method, as such we provide the SessionKey(s) for convinience and to help avoid typo errors

 ### SessionStore